 - Flexible clinical experience opportunities in Connecticut and beyond

-- Qualifies for NEBHE Tuition Break program for Rhode Island residents
+- Qualifies for New England Board of Higher Education Tuition Break program for all residents of New England states

 Athletic training students will demonstrate the expectations of a reflective allied health care practitioner who uses evidence-based decision making to enhance patient care and clinical outcomes.